Growing tomatoes indoors will give you a bumper crop of plump, juicy tomatoes earlier in the season.

 How much light is enough?
 Tomatoes need intense light to grow.
 If seedlings don't get enough strong light, they'll become spindly.
 Give them 14-16 hours in front of a sunny window.
 Turn pots or trays as necessary to prevent seedlings from leaning toward the light.

 Stake 'em up.
 It's a good idea to support tomatoes to keep the fruit-laden vines off the soil.
 Staked tomato plants get better air ventilation and more sunlight.
-When transferring seedlings to bigger containers, put a Tomato Cage in each pot at the time of planting.
+When transferring seedlings to bigger containers, put a tomato cage in each pot at the time of planting.
 As the plant grows, tie the stem to the support, adding ties as needed to keep stem upright.

 Keep soil moist.
 Tomatoes are thirsty, so water as often as needed to keep the soil evenly moist, but not soggy.
 When growing tomatoes indoors, in a warm, dry house, they may need watered every couple days until they get established.
 For seedlings, it's best to water from the bottom, using a watering tray.
-This helps to prevent fungal diseases such as damping off.
+This helps to prevent fungus such as damping off.
 Use room-temperature water.

 Separate seedlings when they grow their "true" (second set of) leaves.
 Transplant them to 6-in (15 cm) pots, just 1 plant per pot.
 Plant the stems slightly deeper than they were in the previous pot or tray.
 Discard any weak seedlings.